couchbase/query/README.md

 ## Deployment architecture

 The query engine is a multi-threaded server that runs on a single node.
-When deployed on a cluster, multiple instances ARE deployed separate nodes.
+When deployed on a cluster, multiple instances are deployed on separate nodes.
 This is only for load-balancing and availability.
 In particular, the query engine does __not__ perform distributed query processing, and separate instances do not communicate or interact.

+In production, users will have the option of colocating query engines on KV and index nodes, or deploying query engines on dedicated query nodes.
+Because the query engine is highly data-parallel, we have a goal of achieving good speedup on dedicated query nodes with high numbers of cores.

 The remainder of this document refers to a single instance of the query engine.
 At this time, load balancing, availability, and liveness